-Brianna Urquhart (She/Her), BSW MSW RSW CSTIP
+Brianna Urquhart (She/Her), BSW MSW RSW

 brianna@simplysocialwork.ca

-Brianna completed a health-focused Master’s of Social Work (MSW) from the University of Waterloo, an Hon.
+Brianna completed a health-focused Master’s of Social Work (MSW) from the University of Waterloo, and an Hon.
 Bachelor’s Social Work & Disability Studies (BSW) with a focus in psychology from the University of Windsor.
 She also participated in a summer exchange learning program for European social work at the École Pratique de Service Social (EPSS) in France.
 She is in good standing with the Ontario College of Social Work and Social Service Work (OCSWSSW) and is a member of the Ontario Association of Social Workers (OASW), where she attends ongoing continuing education and trainings.

 What You Can Expect